Trump lawyers claim immunity, want January 6 lawsuit dismissed - ExBulletin

 Brooks invoked the Westfall Act, a law that protects federal employees from prosecution for actions taken in the line of duty.
 However, Justice Department attorney Brian Boynton told the court that Brooks should be denied such protection.

-The fact that Brooks advocated for the election of President Trump with these remarks at a Trump rally makes it campaign activity, Boynton said.
+The fact that Brooks “was advocating the election of President Trump with these remarks at a Trump rally makes it a campaign activity,” Boynton said.

 Brooks, who represented in Monday’s proceedings, told the court that a House ethics committee had refused to press charges against him.
 He added that there was no campaign underway to participate in on January 6.